ng-docs/angular-cn/aio/content/guide/router-tutorial-toh.md

 To add more features to the application's current crisis center, take similar steps as for the heroes feature:

 * Create a `crisis-center` subfolder in the `src/app` folder
 * Copy the files and folders from `app/heroes` into the new `crisis-center` folder
 * In the new files, change every mention of "hero" to "crisis", and "heroes" to "crises"
 * Rename the NgModule files to `crisis-center.module.ts` and `crisis-center-routing.module.ts`

 Use mock crises instead of mock heroes:

 <code-example header="src/app/crisis-center/mock-crises.ts" path="router/src/app/crisis-center/mock-crises.ts"></code-example>

-The resulting crisis center is a foundation for introducing a new concept &mdash;child routing.
+The resulting crisis center is a foundation for introducing a new concept —child routing.
 You can leave Heroes in its current state as a contrast with the Crisis Center.

 <div class="alert is-helpful">